Home

 Full details...

 As a cash purchaser, you can buy whatever you want.
 If you are purchasing with a mortgage, you should investigate what is available as not all banks will lend on 'ruins'.
 With a basically habitable house, you will be able to borrow not only the initial purchase price but also the cost of the works to be done.
 You should research this as early as possible to see what is on offer.
-See our article, French Mortgages for more information on mortgages in general and to see why buying with cash may not be the wisest thing to do at the moment because of the unfavourable exchange rate.
+See our article, French Mortgages for more information on mortgages in general and to see why buying with cash is not always the wisest thing to do.

 Planning permission